 PURPOSE

-The purpose of this policy is to make clear the position of The Patch Project Devon CIC School UK with regards to necessary physical interventions and to safeguard the well-being of students and staff when a situation or incident requires the use of physical intervention.
+The purpose of this policy is to make clear the position of The Patch Project Devon CIC with regards to necessary physical interventions and to safeguard the well-being of students and staff when a situation or incident requires the use of physical intervention.

-It is the objective of The Patch Project Devon CIC School UK to maintain consistent and safe practices in the use of handling, reasonable force & restraint.
+It is the objective of The Patch Project Devon CIC to maintain consistent and safe practices in the use of handling, reasonable force & restraint.

 SCOPE

-This policy applies to The The Patch Project Devon CICSchool UK (TBS), this includes all employees who work within The Patch Project Devon CIC School UK as well as contractors, volunteers and visitors.
+This policy applies to The Patch Project Devon CIC, this includes all employees who work within The Patch Project Devon CIC as well as contractors, volunteers and visitors.

 SAFEGUARDING COMMITMENT

-As an organisation that prioritises the safeguarding of children and all vulnerable people, The Patch Project Devon CICSchool UK is committed to providing a safe environment across all we do by actively adopting strategies that embed a culture of zero tolerance for abuse of any kind.
+As an organisation that prioritises the safeguarding of children and all vulnerable people, The Patch Project Devon CIC is committed to providing a safe environment across all we do by actively adopting strategies that embed a culture of zero tolerance for abuse of any kind.

 RESPONSIBILITIES

-All staff working within The Patch Project Devon CIC School UK are responsible for upholding the principles of this Physical Intervention Policy, prioritising the safety and well-being of students and colleagues.
+All staff working within The Patch Project Devon CIC are responsible for upholding the principles of this Physical Intervention Policy, prioritising the safety and well-being of students and colleagues.
 This includes actively engaging in ongoing training on de-escalation techniques and the safe, proportionate, and reasonable use of physical intervention as a last resort.
 Staff must adhere strictly to established protocols for recording and reporting all incidents of physical intervention, ensuring transparency and contributing to continuous review and improvement of our preventative strategies.

 The Provision Lead and Education Leadership Team/Directors are responsible for ensuring adequate training oversight, and a supportive culture that minimises the need for physical interventions, always seeking to understand and address the root causes of challenging behaviours.

 The Education Leadership Team/Directors regularly review and interrogate data on the use of restrictive interventions to identify improvements to policy and practice, areas of learning and development for staff, repeat patterns and triggers for individual students, and any disproportionate use of restrictive interventions in relation to students who share protected characteristics, have SEND or other vulnerabilities (DfE, April 2026).